GimmyHchs/vue-charts/README.md

         el: '#app'
     });
 ```
-3. run gulp in your laravel project
+3.run gulp in your laravel project

 		gulp

-4. modify your wellcome.blade.php or where you want to show the chart
+4.modify your wellcome.blade.php or where you want to show the chart

 ```html